Pictures of complete positivity in arbitrary dimension: Complete positivity

-We now embark on showing that the $\CP$-construction is not just meaningless manipulation of diagrams that just happens to coincide with the traditional setting in the case of finite-dimensional Hilbert spaces.
+We now embark on showing that the $\CP$--construction is not just formal manipulation of diagrams that just happens to coincide with the traditional setting in the case of finite-dimensional Hilbert spaces.

 To do so, we first recall the definition of quantum operations in the Heisenberg picture, as it is usually stated in infinite-dimensional quantum information theory~\cite{holevo:statistical}.
 A function $\varphi \colon A \to B$ between von Neumann algebras is \emph{unital} when $\varphi(1)=1$, and \emph{positive} when for each $a \in A$ there is $b \in B$ such that $\varphi(a^*a)=b^*b$.
 When it is linear, the function $\varphi$ is called \emph{normal} when it preserves suprema of increasing nets of projections, or equivalently, when it is ultraweakly continuous.
 Finally, $\varphi$ is \emph{completely positive} when $\varphi \tensor \id \colon A \tensor M_n \to B \tensor M_n$ is positive for all $n \in \mathbb{N}$, where $M_n$ is the von Neumann algebra of $n$-by-$n$ complex matrices.
 (See e.g.~\cite[3.3]{takesaki:operatoralgebras} or~\cite[p26]{paulsen:completelypositive}.)